 Great euphorbia varieties to grow

-• Euphorbia x martini ‘Ascot Rainbow’ - with dark grey-green rosettes of leaves and upright bracts in lime-green with a red eye.
-They emerge with a pink flush and develop a red-marked, creamy yellow margin with age.
+- Euphorbia x martini ‘Ascot Rainbow’ Bears dark grey-green rosettes of leaves and upright bracts in lime-green with a red eye.
+They emerge with a pink flush and develop a red-marked, creamy-yellow margin with age.
 They may also develop pink colouring in winter.
 The spring flowerheads are variegated green, cream and red.
 It forms a low, weed-smothering carpet over the ground.

-• Euphorbia myrsintes –small and drought-tolerant, E. myrsinites is good for bordering paths or patios, alpine gardens and containers.
-It has elongated silvery-green fir cones, with pale silvery green scale-like leaves overlapping all the way along the stems.
-In early summer these have typical flat heads of yellow euphorbia flowers at the ends.
+- Euphorbia myrsinites Small, low-growing and drought-tolerant, Euphorbia myrsinites is good for bordering paths or patios, alpine gardens and containers.
+It has elongated silvery-green fir cones, with pale, silvery green scale-like leaves overlapping all the way along the stems.
+In early summer these have flat heads of yellow flowers at the ends.

-• Euphorbia x pasteurii - a large evergreen shrub, this is a cross between Euphorbia stygiana and Euphorbia mellifera.
-It is rounded in shape and slender, with dark green leaves with white mid ribs, turning red in autumn.
-Flowers are bronze/green and sweetly scented.
-Grow Euphorbia x pasteurii in well-drained soil in a Mediterranean style or gravel garden.
-Cut back spent flower heads in autumn.
+- Euphorbia x pasteurii A large evergreen shrub, this is a cross between Euphorbia stygiana and Euphorbia mellifera.
+It is rounded in shape and slender, with dark-green leaves with white midribs, turning red in autumn.
+Flowers are a bronze-green and sweetly scented.
+Grow this in free-draining soil in a Mediterranean-style or gravel garden.
+Cut back spent flowerheads in autumn.